rayyan-khan/CS307/README.md

 run the following in the root folder: npm install -g concurrently

+Create a file in the server folder titled .env
+Add the following lines to the file:
+DATABASE_HOST=host
+DATABASE_USER=user
+DATABASE_PASSWORD=password
+DATABASE_DATABASE=database

+and replace host, user, password, and database as needed

 How to Run Project
 Run the following in the root directory to run the server and client at the same time: npm start